 The Cytology Department at the Royal Devon and Exeter NHS Foundation Trust employs 6 staff and processes over 4000 diagnostic cytology specimens.

-The laboratory provides many services:
+The laboratory provides the following services:

 Following the implementation of Epic in October 2020 the department now operates a paperless service, this includes how results are issued.
 For details please see our results page.

 The laboratory aims to comply with The Royal College of Pathologists Key Performance Indicator (KPI 6.4) for Cellular Pathology reporting turnaround times with 90% of all cases reported within 10 calendar days.

 Please note: All fresh cytology samples are disposed of within 48hrs of reporting unless otherwise requested.

 PLEASE NOTE: For contractual purposes each request accepted by the laboratory for examination(s) shall be considered an agreement.

 PLEASE NOTE: There is no on-call service provision.